Becoming an authorized user on a parent, guardian or other adult’s credit card account can have pitfalls as well as rewards

 “If you suspect that’s an issue, it probably means you don’t want to be an authorized user on that account anymore,” says Hillebrand.

 How ‘piggybacking’ works

 Credit card issuers report both positive and negative payment information about an account to the three major credit reporting agenies: TransUnion, Equifax and Experian.
-With some exceptions, the account's entire payment history appears on the credit reports of both the account holder and any authorized users on the account with notations indicating whether they are authorized users.
-Thus, an authorized user's credit score could be hurt if the primary account holder begins to miss payments -- a much more common occurrence in today's rocky economic times and job losses.
+With some exceptions, the account’s entire payment history appears on the credit reports of both the account holder and any authorized users on the account with notations indicating whether they are authorized users.
+Thus, an authorized user’s credit score could be hurt if the primary account holder begins to miss payments.

 “The name changes typically occur in real time,” says Sam Wang, vice president of public affairs for Citi.
 “We suggest that the cardholder contact us to reconfirm the change in case they have questions.”

 |Credit bureaus’ reports inconsistent …|

 |Credit bureau||All of main account holder’s information reported on authorized user’s credit report?|